hadisehatpour/Anatomy-of-Municipal-Green-Bond-Yield-Spreads/README.md

 ### 1) Codes

-## 2) R_code
+#### 2) R_code

-> This folder contains the R code developed for the analysis of the paper.
+> This folder contains the R markdown developed for the paper's methodology.
 It is structured within the following folders:

 1. **CCA**
-   This folder contains the code for the extraction of the Canonical Correlation Analysis given in `cca_cali.R` and the code for producing the helioplots in the paper and in the description above (only some) in `cca_circular_barplot.R`.

 2. **climate**
-   This folder contains the code for the extraction, pre-processing, feature engineering, and PCA/kPCA computations of the climate data.

 3. **financial**
-   This folder contains the code for the extraction, pre-processing, feature engineering, and PCA/kPCA computations of the financial data.

 4. **pollution**
-   This folder contains the code for the extraction, pre-processing, feature engineering, and PCA/kPCA computations of the pollution data.

 ### 2) Data